Top 5 traditional Maltese desserts that will make your mouth water

 This sweet resembles the sweets produced in Sicily and are not altogether Maltese.
 The Konnalli are crunchy cubes filled with ricotta, dark chocolate, nuts, ana d mix of fruits.

 Quite messy to eat and sweet the Prinjolata is a round cake coated with cream, melted chocolate, and cherries.
-It around the Carnival time a perfect time to savor the sweet tooth before the lent.
+Around Carnival time, this makes it a perfect time to savor the sweet tooth before the lent.

 Biskuttini ta Lewz

-Yhis is another popular treat found in local bakeries made from almonds, castor, sugar, and eggs turn them into a soft macaroon.
-They go great with a cup of tea or coffee.
+This is another popular treat found in local bakeries made from almonds, castor, sugar, and eggs.
+Those indigents turn them into a soft macaroon.
+They taste great with a cup of tea or coffee.

 PS .
 If you want to know about worldwide delicacies that have a violent past related to Malta!
-Then click HERE to take one of our “Corsairs of Malta” walking guided tours when in Valletta.
+Then click HERE to take one of our walking guided tours when in Valletta.

 ARRRR YOU READY!!